 This obligation cannot be delegated.
-Where another person is acting as the relevant principal or
+Where another person is acting as the relevant principal or nominated officer, the obligation applies to that person and vicariously the organisation.

 4.3 CONFIDENTIALITY

 Horsham Rural City Council will take all reasonable steps to protect the identity of any persons making a public interest disclosure.